AtahanPoyraz/AtahanPoyraz/README.md

 </div>
 <h1 align="center">Hi 👋, I'm Atahan</h1>

-<p>I am currently a student and I am uploading my projects I am working on on this page.</p>
+<p>I am currently a student and I am uploading my projects I am working on this page.</p>
 <p>My interests are mostly Cyber Security, Artificial Intelligence and Embedded Systems, but I also have knowledge about web programming.</p>

 - 📫 How to reach me **atahanpoyraz@gmail.com**